timestep/react-training/slides.md

 # Reducers

+- Receive the current state, and an action
-- Receive actions, and modify the state
+- Returns the modified state
 - Resposible for slices of the state
-- Return a _new_ copy of the state after an action
+- Can be made up of one, or many

 ---